 National Trust; https://www.nts.org.uk/visit/places/drum-castle

-If you plan on visiting many of the trusts treasures, then it will be worthwhile buying a pass, which gives you free entry and parking at all sites.
+If you plan on visiting many of the trust’s treasures, then it will be worthwhile buying a pass, which gives you free entry and parking at all sites.
 We bought an annual pass and are looking forward to making the most of it throughout Scotland.

 The Drum’s tower house was built in1298 and many believe it was designed by the same architect who designed the Brig O Balgownie, due to its similar style and construction.

 The mansion connected to the tower house was built in the Jacobean period, in 1619, and further extensions were added in the Victorian era of the 1800s.
-One of those extensions involved converting the lower hall in the Tower House to a library.
+One of those extensions involved converting the lower hall in the Tower House into a library.
 The resplendent library now holds an impressive 4000 books.

 Castle Drum’s Square Tower House